 It cannot be general or vague like for example “A crash course about cars”.

-Instead it has to be specific, for example one or more short videos specifically about care tire maintenance.
+Instead, it has to be specific, for example, one or more short videos specifically about car tire maintenance.
 Just about that specific topic:

 How to check tire pressure

 How to properly check and fill tires